What’s A Good Shichimi Togarashi Substitute?

 Not a good substitute: Chinese five-spice powder

 While they both have Asian roots and they are both seasonings, Chinese five-spice powder and shichimi togarashi otherwise have very little in common.
 In fact, Chinese five-spice powder is an entirely different flavor profile.
 Star anise and cloves are often primary ingredients, and there’s not even a hint of citrus.
-It’s not a good alternative to shichimi togarashi – in fact, the flavor is so strong in Chinese five-spice powder that it will completely change the recipe’s overall expected taste.
+It’s not a good alternative to shichimi togarashi.
+In fact, the flavor is so strong in Chinese five-spice powder that it will completely change the recipe’s overall expected taste.

-UPDATE NOTICE: This post was updated on December 13, 2022 to include new content.
+UPDATE NOTICE: This post was updated on July 5, 2024 to include new content.

 Subscribe